BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 - All commands except `=add` can be run in DM and guild

 ## How It Works
-When you add the discord bot and want to run the Binus commands, you first need to register using the `=register` command, this is needed to fulfill the request header requirements.
+When you add the discord bot and want to run the Binus commands, you first need to register using the `=register` command, this is needed to fulfill the request header requirements and also needed to update your student progress.
 Don't worry, the bot **will not store your email and password**.
 It uses file to store the data.

 ## How To Launch
 You can fork this project and write